2Department of Pulmonology, University of Health Sciences, Van Training and Research Hospital, Van, Türkiye

 Abstract

-Background and Aim: Long-term oxygen therapy (LTOT) improves survival and outcomes in chronic respiratory failure.
-The present multicenter study assesses the factors affecting adherence in patients undergoing long-term oxygen therapy (LTOT) and evaluates its impact on the frequency of hospital visits.
+BACKGROUND AND AIM: Long-term oxygen therapy (LTOT) improves survival and outcomes in chronic respiratory failure.
+This multicenter study assesses the factors affecting adherence in patients undergoing long-term oxygen therapy and evaluates its impact on the frequency of hospital visits.

-Methods: The clinical and demographic data of the patients under LTOT who were admitted to the study centers between January 1 and June 30, 2024 were recorded.
-The patients who adhered to their LTOT regime for 15 hours or more a day, including both daytime and nighttime, were classified as fully adherent.
-The data of adherent patients were compared with those of non-adherent patients.
-The factors affecting LTOT adherence were determined via logistic regression analysis.
+METHODS: Clinical and demographic data of patients receiving LTOT who were admitted to the study centers between January 1 and June 30, 2024, were recorded.
+Patients who adhered to LTOT for ≥15 hours per day, including both daytime and nighttime use, were classified as fully adherent.
+Data from adherent patients were compared with those of non-adherent patients.
+Factors affecting LTOT adherence were determined using logistic regression analysis.

-Results: Among the 374 patients who met the inclusion criteria, 40.6% were classified as adherent to their LTOT regime.
-The emergency room visits (median: 3/year) and hospital admissions (median: 1/year) of the LTOT-adherent patients were found to be more frequent over the past year.
-A regression analysis identified BMI below 25 kg/m2 and type-2 respiratory failure as independent factors influencing LTOT adherence.
-Among the patients with type-2 respiratory failure, those with a BMI below 25 kg/m2 were found to be more adherent to LTOT, with a specificity of 74.1% and a sensitivity of 44.9%.
-A reduction in the frequency of emergency room visits was noted in the group that adhered to LTOT for 1 year.
+RESULTS: Among the 374 patients who met the inclusion criteria, 40.6% were classified as adherent to LTOT.
+Emergency room visits (median: 3/year) and hospital admissions (median: 1/year) were more frequent among LTOT-adherent patients over the past year.
+Regression analysis identified a body mass index (BMI) <25 kg/m2 and type 2 respiratory failure as independent predictors of LTOT adherence.
+Among patients with type 2 respiratory failure, those with a BMI <25 kg/m2 were found to be more likely to adhere to LTOT, with a specificity of 74.1% and a sensitivity of 44.9%.
+A reduction in the frequency of emergency room visits was observed in the group that adhered to LTOT for one year.

-Conclusion: A BMI below 25 kg/m2 and type-2 respiratory failure can predict the adherence of patients to their LTOT regimes.
+CONCLUSIONS: A BMI <25 kg/m2 and type 2 respiratory failure can predict adherence to LTOT.